 Our creative planning approach aims to bring the curriculum to life through hooks to engage the children and capture their attention as well as a meaningful purpose and context for learning.

-Below are the creative plans we have written at Hill View Infant Academy.
+To the right are the creative plans we have written at Hill View Infant Academy.
 Each teacher and class select a different topic each half term.
 This plan is adapted, added to and enhanced based on the requirements of the pupils and curriculum.

 For Key Stage 1: Topics are taught at different times by different classes throughout the year.
 To find out the topic focus for your child's class each term please see class newsletter which are sent out at the beginning of each half term.